YappingRoad/BKE/README.md

   - Gyro support for some controllers over WebHID (DualSense, JoyCon)
   - Wiimote support (including IR pointer input)
   - Controllers are handled universally (i.e controller.BPAD.down is Cross on DualSense but B on Joy-Con)

-## Notes
-It isn't in a usable state at the moment in terms of creating new projects as I built it for the WIP game I am working on called Bill Kolumbert.

-I built it as I didn't really like other 2D engines and wanted the flexibility of the web, and the flexibility of being able to add features to my own engine.

-I may make a template project in time so the project is actually usable.

-Contact me at contact@letsgoaway.dev